Comapactness Conditions in Universal Algebraic Geometry: Basic notions

 \subsection{Unification theorems}

-Many variants of the unification theorems is proved for universal algebraic geometry in \cite{DMR1}, \cite{DMR2} and \cite{DMR3}.
-The main aim of this type of theorems is to determine which algebras are the coordinate algebra of an algebraic set.
+Many variants of the unification theorems are proved for universal algebraic geometry in \cite{DMR1}, \cite{DMR2} and \cite{DMR3}.
+The main aim of this type of theorems is to determine algebras which are the coordinate algebra of an algebraic set.
 In this subsection, we discuss just one of these unification theorems and the reader can consult the above mentioned articles for detailed exposition of notions and proofs.

 \begin{theorem} Let $A$ and $\Gamma$ be algebras in a language $\mathcal{L}$.
 Suppose $A$ is equational noetherian and $\Gamma$ is finitely generated.
 Then the following assertions are equivalent.\\

 i- $\Gamma$ is the coordinate algebra of some irreducible algebraic set over $A$.\\